armele/mctradepost-retro/README.md

 ### Custom Blocks
 * Block implementations of the building huts.
+* A few new building materials (mixed stone, thatch, plaster)
+* A few new Architect's Cutter recipes

 ### Configuration
-This mod supports the Neoforce configuration hooks, and can be configured in-game.
+This mod supports the Neoforge configuration hooks, and can be configured in-game.
 These configurations are reasonably well described there.

 ### Making Wishes
 When you throw a Trade Coins (‡) into a wishing well with another object, your wish might come true!